Gilbert du Motier, Marquis de Lafayette: Retreat from politics

 Bonaparte restored Lafayette's citizenship on 1 March 1800 and he was able to recover some of his properties.
 After Marengo, the First Consul offered him the post of French minister to the United States, but Lafayette declined, saying he was too attached to America to act in relation to it as a foreign envoy.
 In 1802, he was part of the tiny minority that voted no in the referendum that made Bonaparte consul for life.
-A seat in the Senate and the Legion of Honor were repeatedly offered by Bonaparte, but Lafayette again declined— though stating that he would gladly have accepted the honours from a democratic government.
+A seat in the Senate and the Legion of Honour were repeatedly offered by Bonaparte, but Lafayette again declined – though stating that he would gladly have accepted the honours from a democratic government.

 In 1804, Bonaparte was crowned the Emperor Napoleon after a plebiscite in which Lafayette did not participate.
 The retired general remained relatively quiet, although he made Bastille Day addresses.
 After the Louisiana Purchase, President Jefferson asked him if he would be interested in the governorship, but Lafayette declined, citing personal problems and his desire to work for liberty in France.

 During a trip to Auvergne in 1807, Adrienne became ill, suffering from complications stemming from her time in prison.
 She became delirious but recovered enough on Christmas Eve to gather the family around her bed and to say to Lafayette: "Je suis toute à vous" ("I am all yours").
 She died the next day.
 In the years after her death, Lafayette mostly remained quietly at La Grange, as Napoleon's power in Europe waxed and then waned.
 Many influential people and members of the public visited him, especially Americans.
 He wrote many letters, especially to Jefferson, and exchanged gifts as he had once done with Washington.